ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/04-ua/assignment.md

 | STATS COUNT() BY client.geo.country_iso_code
 ```

+Ah!
+It appears that this specific version of the Chrome browser has only been seen in the `TW` region!
+That makes sense!

-Congrats! we found our problem!
-Let's find a way to make this easier to catch in the future.
+Congratulations!
+We found our problem!
+Now let's find a way to make this easier to catch in the future.

 # Summary